Pu Luong – Ninh Binh – Hanoi

 This seems to concern cretin guy, and he begins to move away.

-“Come on, let’s get away from here.
+“Come on, let’s go.
 We’ll start walking and get a block or two away”, I say, a little warily, worried that my request for her to walk after a pretty long day may result in some more aggression.

 Fortunately, she follows, and before long we see another Mai Linh taxi go past.
 He spots us, does a U turn, in typical Vietnamese fashion, and picks us up.